Summary: A Treatise Concerning the Principles of Human Knowledge

 A Word becomes general by being made the Sign, not of an abstract general Idea but, of several particular Ideas, any one of which it indifferently suggests to the Mind.
 10.

-In fact, Berkeley does not deny absolutely there are general Ideas, but only that there are any abstract general Ideas
+In fact, Berkeley does not deny absolutely that there are general Ideas, but only that there are any abstract general Ideas

 11.